 read more reviews for this game

-The story of "Baldur's Gate" is pretty original, and in any case differs a lot from the usual "a party of nameless adventurers visits a village and has to save it and the rest of the world from the evil".
-The main attraction of this story is the presence of a hero with a real biography - the hero is not just some kind of wandering knight or adventurer without a real purpose in life, but a young scared boy (or girl, if you prefer a female lead) who is thrown out of his home village, threatened by mysterious assassins, and has no place in this hostile world.
-The effect of starting the adventure with virtually nothing, being weak and helpless, without a clear idea about what is going on and why those people killed your foster father and want to kill you, and gradually developing into a mighty warrior and one of the most powerful figures in the country (well, that comes later, in Throne of Bhaal) is truly stunning.
-In the first game, you are still a nobody, and your purpose is not to save villages and the world - no, it is to save yourself.
-This is what makes the story of "Baldur's Gate" so suspenseful, almost being a "medieval espionage thriller".
+In terms of storytelling and approach to characterization, Baldur's Gate is closer to Ultima than to SSI's games.
+The main attraction of the story is the presence of a hero with a real biography - he (or she) is not some kind of a wandering knight or adventurer without a real purpose in life, but a young scared boy (or girl) thrown out of home, threatened by mysterious assassins, having no place in the hostile world.
+You start the adventure with virtually nothing, being weak and helpless, without a clear idea about what is going on and why those people killed your foster father and want to kill you, but gradually develop into a mighty, fearsome warrior (well, that comes later, in Throne of Bhaal).
+Your purpose is not to save villages and the world, but yourself, in what can be qualified as a "medieval espionage thriller".

 But of course, you are not alone in this dangerous world: there are people who will help you in your perilous journey.
 The more you explore the game world, the more characters you'll meet who are willing to join your party for various reasons.
 The choice is vast - chances are you'll be switching your party members and experimenting with them until the end of the game.
 Every character has their own advantages or disadvantages, but it is possible (and necessary) to create a versatile and well-balanced party to confront all dangers.
 Those characters often have interesting or amusing personalities, making the script livelier and infusing it with good writing and humorous elements.
 Who can ever forget the hyperactive ranger Minsc with his "miniaturized space hamster" Boo?..